Abdelrahmanrezk/handson-ml-2/README.md

 Also, we have some of the materials from our study either from the Book, online materials, or courses.

-## Completed Machine Learning Chapters are:
+## Completed SuperVised Machine Learning Chapters are 1-7:

 - The Machine Learning Landscape
 - End-to-End Machine Learning Project